-Key Homo features include an increasing cranial case that allowed for a larger brain, decreased sexual dimorphism relative to their ancestors (and to Australopithecines), and more terrestrial behavior (walking on the ground rather than swinging through trees).
-Note that larger braincases came about later, although there is a debate in anthropological circles regarding whether our ancestors developed walking or larger brains first.
+Key Homo features include an increasing cranial case that allowed for a larger brain, decreased sexual dimorphism relative to their ancestors (and to robust hominins), and more terrestrial behavior (walking on the ground rather than swinging through trees).
+Note that larger braincases came about later, although there is a debate in anthropological circles regarding whether hominins developed walking or larger brains first.

 Homo erectus was first discovered in Indonesia (Java and Peking; you may have heard of the specimen known as "Java man").
 However, the Leakeys (an archeologist family) discovered Homo erectus at a site called Olduvai Gorge in Africa.
 They also found Homo habilis (older) and Paranthropus boisei (even older) at that site.
-Homo erectus had a larger brain size than preceding species on this lineage.
-The most recent fossils of Homo erectus date back 27,000 years ago, though the identity of these is still debated - otherwise clear evidence for persistence to 200Kya.
+Homo erectus had a larger brain size than preceding hominins.
+The most recent fossils of Homo erectus date back 27,000 years ago.

 Homo floriensis was discovered in 2003 on the isle of Flores in southeast Indonesia.
 This was a small hominin, about a meter tall, with a lower braincase size than expected just from extrapolating from a brain: body ratio.
-Dating indicates the first discovered specimen is 12,000 years old, which is very recent, and overlaps Homo sapiens.
-(For context, consider that humans may have been practicing agriculture as early as 10,000 years ago and spread througn Indonesia >45Kya).
-Other putative skeletal fossils date back to 75Kya and there are possible tools back to \$1M - but again the latter are hard to interpret.
-One hypothesis is the first individuals found was a diseased microcephalic Homo sapiens.
-With additional fossils, this hypothesis is rejected if you examine other aspects of anatomy that have noticeably different characteristics than Homo sapiens.
+Dating indicates the specimen is 12,000 years old, which is very recent, and overlaps Homo sapiens.
+(For context, consider that humans may have been practicing agriculture as early as 10,000 years ago).
+Therefore, could this be a diseased microcephalic Homo sapiens?
+This possibility is rejected if you examine other aspects of anatomy that have noticeably different characteristics than Homo sapiens.

-Another possibility is that Homo floriensis is indeed separate species (perhaps related to the much larger Homo erectus?) that has undergone island dwarfism (aka insular dwarfism), a process where a community of large animals on an island experience a reduction in size.
+Another possibility is that Homo floriensis is indeed separate species (perhaps descended from Homo erectus) that has undergone island dwarfism (aka insular dwarfism), a process where a community of large animals on an island experience a reduction in size.
 (The reverse can also occur, where small animals experience an increase in size.)